dingusagar/AmITheAsshole-Classifier/reports/midterm.md

 Top2Vec is an unsupervised topic modeling algorithm that simultaneously learns topic embeddings and document embeddings directly from text data.
 Precisely, Top2Vec first used Doc2Vec to train the embedding.
 Then, based on the embedding, Top2Vec used UMAP (Uniform Manifold Approximation and Projection) algorithm to reduce diemntion.
 Finally, Top2Vec uses HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise) to find clusters.
 The hyperparameter of epsilon is provided by us for this final step.

+Top2Vec was chosen for this project due to its capability of discovering topics within a dataset while simultaneously embedding documents and topics into a shared vector space.
+This unsupervised method is particularly beneficial for exploring latent structures in textual data, which aligns well with the goal of understanding the thematic content of AITA posts.

 #### BERTopic

 ![topics-gif-aita](https://github.com/user-attachments/assets/df1e01e3-5a84-439c-8360-05dcfd2f0005)
 BERTopic is a topic modeling technique that leverages transformer-based embeddings (like BERT) to create dense representations of documents and uses clustering techniques (such as HDBSCAN) to discover topics in textual data.
 It excels in generating dynamic, interpretable topics while handling complex, high-dimensional text data.
+With respect to the AITA dataset, there was a need to understand more nuanced relationships between words and the context surrounding it.
+The questions and corresponding descriptions posted on the r/AITA subreddit are often heavily laden with context and colloquial language differences.
+Using a model like BERTopic helped ensure that the semantic meaning was reasonably captured.

 ### Supervised Learning